 Her husband was still in one of those Services (but presumably off duty) during August 1833, when, as he was serving beside her behind the counter of their general store, a labourer rolled in through the doorway inebriated as a newt and agro to boot.
 William Glover was there to pay a bill for some sugar.
-All goods in the Swan River Colony of this time were exorbitantly expensive and sugar was no exception.
+All produce in the Swan River Colony of this time was exorbitantly expensive and sugar was no exception.
 Glover attempted to pick a fight over the price, but Hodges refused to rise to the bait.
 Glover next attempted to get a rise by questioning the fighting prowess of the British soldier.

 Hodges was aged in his early to mid-forties.
-His record was good and he would have known that if he did not draw negative attention to himself, he would soon be eligible for a honourable discharge after so many years of service.
+His record was good and he would have known that if he did not attract any negative attention to himself, he would soon be eligible for a honourable discharge after so many years of service.
 His son-in-law, Dobbins (half his age) had no such concerns.
 Suddenly Private James Dobbins was standing before Glover with a hand on his shoulder prepared to throw him out the store.

 Unfortunately, slouching in the doorway, and immediately outside, were some of William Glovers’ own comrades.
 Dobbins went down under a pile of bodies.
 A female voice (whether belonging to Mrs Hodges or Dobbins is not recorded) raised the traditional call of hue and cry to summon the assistance of the town constable.
 That call was “Murder!”

 “Corporal Dobbins was murdered down at Hodges’s”The Perth Gazette and Western Australian Journal, 28 Sep 1833 p.
 153

 …was the message delivered across the road to the soldiers in barracks.
 The doughty men of the 63rd Foot swiftly mobilised and descended on Mrs Hodges’ store…